hakssung/binaryanalysis/README.txt

-forked from BAT
-:The Binary Analysis Tool (BAT) is a modular framework to analyse binary files.
+The Binary Analysis Tool (BAT) is a modular framework to analyse binary files.